 According to California Assembly Bill (AB) 2190, acute care inpatient hospitals must demolish, replace, or retrofit hospital buildings that do not meet current seismic safety regulations and standards.
 The District has received an extension of this law until 2025.
 Because some of the District's buildings date back to the 1960s, 1970s, and 1980s, the cost to retrofit those buildings along with the other bed towers would be excessive and not cost-effective.
 In addition, the Antelope Valley Hospital would lose bed capacity during the retrofit process.
 As a result, the District's current plan is to build a complete 320-bed replacement facility on vacant property owned by the District that is adjacent to the current hospital.
-The time table includes the completion of architectural plans by July 2020, construction would begin by January 2022, with the project's projected completion date in 2025.
+It was planned that the financing for this project would include the combination of publicly supported general obligation bonds and from the sale of revenue bonds.
+Last March, the District placed on the ballot a general obligation bond issue.
+Unfortunately, the ballot issue did not pass.
+As a result, the District is working with an investment firm to issue revenue bonds for the project.